- Ph.D. in Teaching and Learning-Language and Literacy (ESOL) Education, Georgia State University, 2009

 ESOL/Language Teacher Education

-Jayoung Choi is currently a clinical assistant professor of ESOL/Literacy education in the College of Education at Georgia State University.
+Jayoung Choi is currently a clinical assistant professor of ESOL/Literacy education in the College of Education & Human Development at Georgia State University.
 She coordinates teacher education (non-)degree programs in reading and ESOL through Georgia OnMyLine (GOML).
 As a M.A. in Applied Linguistics/ESL and a Ph.D. in Teaching and Learning with a concentration in Language and Literacy Education, she is passionate about three areas.
 These are adolescent English language learners’ (ELLs) literacy practices and their identity negotiation, multimodal literacies taken up and practiced by ELLs and ESOL teachers, and heritage and foreign language learners’ literacy practices.
 Her work has been published in Foreign Language Annals, TESL Canada Journal, and Journal of Asian Pacific Communication.

 Prior to joining GSU as faculty, she had taught English as a second language at various (post) secondary schools and Korean as a foreign/ heritage language at the university level.
 She also directed a Korean language program, including a faculty-led study abroad program at the Georgia Institute of Technology.